waku-org/specs/standards/application/reliable-channel-api.md

     description: "Events emitted by the Reliable Channel."
     events:
       sending-message:
-        type: event<MessageId>
+        type: event<SendingMessageEvent>
-        description: "Emitted when a message is being sent over the wire.
-MAY be emitted multiple times if retry mechanism kicks in."
+        description: "Emitted when a message chunk is being sent over the wire.
+MAY be emitted multiple times if retry mechanism kicks in.
+For segmented messages, emitted once per chunk."

       message-sent:
-        type: event<MessageId>
+        type: event<MessageSentEvent>
-        description: "Emitted when a message has been sent over the wire but has not been acknowledged yet.
-MAY be emitted multiple times if retry mechanism kicks in."
+        description: "Emitted when a message chunk has been sent over the wire but has not been acknowledged yet.
+MAY be emitted multiple times if retry mechanism kicks in.
+For segmented messages, emitted once per chunk."

       message-possibly-acknowledged:
         type: event<PossibleAcknowledgment>
-        description: "Emitted when a bloom filter indicates the message was possibly received by another party.
+        description: "Emitted when a bloom filter indicates a message chunk was possibly received by another party.
 This is probabilistic.
-Retry mechanism will wait longer before trying again."
+For segmented messages, emitted per chunk."

       message-acknowledged:
-        type: event<MessageId>
+        type: event<MessageAcknowledgedEvent>
-        description: "Emitted when a message was fully acknowledged by other members of the channel (present in their causal history)."
+        description: "Emitted when a message chunk was fully acknowledged by other members of the channel (present in their causal history).
+For segmented messages, emitted per chunk as each is acknowledged."

       sending-message-irrecoverable-error:
         type: event<MessageError>
-        description: "Emitted when a message could not be sent due to a non-recoverable error (likely an internal error)."
+        description: "Emitted when a message chunk could not be sent due to a non-recoverable error.
+For segmented messages, emitted per chunk that fails."

       message-received:
-        type: event<DecodedMessage>
+        type: event<MessagePayload>
-        description: "Emitted when a new message has been received from another participant."
+        description: "Emitted when a new complete message has been received and reassembled from another participant.
+The payload is the unwrapped user content (SDS content field).
+Only emitted once all chunks are received."

       irretrievable-message:
         type: event<HistoryEntry>
         description: "Emitted when the channel is aware of a missing message but failed to retrieve it successfully."

+      ephemeral-message-dropped:
+        type: event<EphemeralDropReason>
+        description: "Emitted when an ephemeral message was dropped due to rate limit constraints."

+  SendingMessageEvent:
+    type: object
+    fields:
+      message_id:
+        type: MessageId
+        description: "The logical message ID."
+      chunk_info:
+        type: ChunkInfo
+        description: "Information about which chunk is being sent.
+For non-segmented messages, chunk_index=0 and total_chunks=1."

+  MessageSentEvent:
+    type: object
+    fields:
+      message_id:
+        type: MessageId
+        description: "The logical message ID."
+      chunk_info:
+        type: ChunkInfo
+        description: "Information about which chunk was sent.
+For non-segmented messages, chunk_index=0 and total_chunks=1."

+  MessageAcknowledgedEvent:
+    type: object
+    fields:
+      message_id:
+        type: MessageId
+        description: "The logical message ID."
+      chunks_acknowledged:
+        type: array<uint>
+        description: "Array of chunk indices that have been acknowledged so far (e.g., [0, 2, 4] means chunks 0, 2, and 4 are acknowledged).
+Use `.length` to get total count.
+For non-segmented messages, this is [0]."
+      total_chunks:
+        type: uint
+        description: "Total number of chunks for this message.
+For non-segmented messages, this is 1."

   PossibleAcknowledgment:
     type: object
     fields:
       message_id:
         type: MessageId
-        description: "The message ID that was possibly acknowledged."
+        description: "The logical message ID that was possibly acknowledged."
+      chunk_info:
+        type: ChunkInfo
+        description: "Information about which chunk was possibly acknowledged."
       possible_ack_count:
         type: uint
-        description: "The number of possible acknowledgments detected."
+        description: "The number of possible acknowledgments detected for this chunk."

   MessageError:
     type: object
     fields:
       message_id:
         type: MessageId
-        description: "The message ID that encountered an error."
+        description: "The logical message ID that encountered an error."
+      chunk_info:
+        type: ChunkInfo
+        description: "Information about which chunk encountered the error.
+For non-segmented messages, chunk_index=0 and total_chunks=1."
       error:
         type: error
         description: "The error that occurred."